mrvautin/nextjs-checkout/README.md

 ### Images

-Product images are stored on AWS S3.
-You can simply setup your S3 bucket in AWS Console and add to your `.env` file.
+Product images are stored on [AWS S3](https://aws.amazon.com/s3/).
+You can simply setup your S3 bucket in AWS Console and add the credentials to your `.env` or `.env.local` file.

 When managing products in `/admin/products` all images will be automatically uploaded to AWS S3.